t15k/tinygames/spaceship/spec.md

 There three kinds of enemy spaceships.

-- Frigates, which are red and have one hitpoint.
+- Frigates, have one hitpoint.
+Use the image `Frigate.png` for graphics.
-- Destroyers, which are orange and have two hitpoints.
+- Destroyers.
+Have two hitpoints.
+  Use the image `Destroyer.png` for graphics.
-- Corvette, which are green and have one hit point.
+- Corvette.
+Have one hit point.
 Corvettes can fire back et the player.
 Can only have one short active at any given time.
 If the player is hit, the player loose one life.
+  Initially on one covertte on screen is allowed.
+For every five levels one extra corvette is allowed on screen.
+  Corvettes are draw as triangles with the point pointed at the players side.
+Short are fired from the point.
+  Use the image `Corvette.png` for graphics.

+## The player

 The players spaceship can shoot.
 If an enemy spaceship is hit by a shot, it looses one hitpoint.
 If a ship has zero hitpoints, it is removed from the screen.
 The player can only have on shot active at any point in time.

+For the player graphics use the image `Player_spaceship.png`.

 ## Scoring